redirect2me/cdn-geolocation/README.md

 ## API

 There is a simple JSON/JSONP API that is free for light, non-commercial use.
 This is such a trivial application that you should run your own copy (or make your own  version) for anything serious.
+Both AppEngine and Cloudflare have generous free plans (which is what I'm using).

 Send a `callback` parameter to get JSONP instead of JSON.